-The BRSA Annual Financial Statements as of and for the years ended 31 December 2021 and 2022 incorporated by reference herein have been audited by PwC, each of which was audited by PwC in accordance with the Turkish Auditor Regulation and the Standards on Independent Auditing, which is a component of the Turkish Auditing Standards published by the POA, as stated in its reports incorporated by reference herein.
+The BRSA Annual Financial Statements have been audited by PwC, each of which was audited by PwC in accordance with the Turkish Auditor Regulation and Standards on Independent Auditing that are part of the Turkish Standards on Auditing published by the POA as stated in their audit report included in each of such BRSA Annual Financial Statements.

-PwC's independent auditor reports included in the BRSA Financial Statements incorporated by reference herein (other than the BRSA Annual Financial Statements as of and for the year ended 31 December 2021) contain a qualification (see "Risk Factors - Risks Relating to the Group and its Business - Other Group-Related Risks - Audit Qualification" for further information).
+Each of PwC's independent auditor reports included in the BRSA Financial Statements incorporated by reference herein contains a qualification (see "Risk Factors - Risks Relating to the Group and its Business - Other Group-Related Risks - Audit Qualification" for further information).

-Each of PwC and EY is an independent auditor in Türkiye and is authorised by the BRSA to conduct independent audits of banks in Türkiye.
-PwC is located at BJK Plaza, Süleyman Seba Cad.
-No: 48, B Blok Kat: 9, Akaretler Beşiktaş, İstanbul, Türkiye.
-EY is located at Maslak Mahallesi Eski Büyükdere Cad.
-Orjin Plaza No:27 Kat: 2-3-4 Daire: 54-57-59, 34485 Sarıyer, İstanbul, Türkiye.
+PwC is an independent auditor in Türkiye and is authorised by both the BRSA and the POA to conduct independent audits of banks in Türkiye.
+PwC is located at Kılıçali Paşa Mah.
+Meclis-i Mebusan Cad.
+No:8 İç Kapı No:301 Beyoğlu, İstanbul, Türkiye.